fallen-icarus/cardano-loans/GettingStarted.md

 The `payment-address` must either be a payment pubkey address or a proxy script address with a valid staking credential.
 When the offer is accepted, the `offer-deposit` and the new Key NFT will be deposited to this address.

+The `ask-ref` field is optional.
+It can be used to state your offer is for a specific Ask UTxO.
+This field is not used by the protocol but is useful for frontends.

 #### Building the transaction
 To see how to build the transaction using a local node, refer